the1lab/1lab/src/Algebra/Magma.lagda.md

 ∞MagmaStr-univ = tm→Structure-univalent (s∙ s→ (s∙ s→ s∙))
 ```

-Generalising magmas to ∞-magmas does not pose a problem because ∞-magmas
+∞-magmas form a viable structure because magmas (and therefore their
-do not have any _paths_.
+higher version) do not axiomatize any _paths_ that would require
+further coherence conditions.
 However, when considering structures with
-equalities, like semigroups, we must restrict ourselves to sets to get a
+equalities, like semigroups or loops, we must restrict ourselves to sets
-coherent object, hence the field `hasIsSet`{.Agda}.
+to get a reasonable object, hence the field `hasIsSet`{.Agda}.
-In order to properly set up the algebraic hierarchy, we define general
+To be able to properly generalize over these notions, we define magmas
-magmas anyways.
+as ∞-magmas whose carrier type is a set.

 # Magmas
 ```agda